LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 //////etc/passwd
 /etc/../etc/passwd
 ./etc/passwd
+/./etc/passwd
 ```
 The canon way to represent this file on Linux would be `/etc/passwd`, so a canon function should resolve all these inputs into `/etc/passwd`.
 However, once symlinks join the party `/etc/passwd` may not be the actual canon path, so the symlink would need to be resolved to find the canon path.
 Although, it is the programmer's decision if they want to accept symlink resolution, or simply return an error for invalid input.
 Window file paths have absolute paths as well that look like `C:\Documents\Reports\Summer2025.pdf`.
-It has the drive letter, the colon, and the backward slash to start at the root of the drive.
+It has the drive letter, the colon, and the pesky backward slash to start at the root of the drive.
 Of course Windows is Windows, so this website from Microsoft explains more about their unique paths [File Path Formats on Windows Systems](https://learn.microsoft.com/en-us/dotnet/standard/io/file-path-formats).

 For URLs thing are even more tricky.
 There are two kinds of canonicalization for a URL.
 There is the one similar to how files are handled where the URL specifies a path, and a URL that Google uses to determine a singular resource.
 The canonicalization for Google more so defines what it thinks is the most canon representation.
+It is more so for Search Engine Optimization (SEO) to find your website and better optimize recommendations.
 It is not so much a consistent standardization, but rather a technique to reduce duplication of a resource for efficiency.
 Website can suggest what they want for their canon URL with `<link rel="canonical" href="https://www.example.com/page">`, but Google ultimately decides what it is.
 In some instances trying to use http when the canon URL uses https will promote to https.